Chapter 1:

 Aika took a sip from her glass without looking up at her.

-“You mean that weekend where the whole school is desperate for attention?”
+“You mean that weekend where every club at school becomes attention-whore club?”

-“We literally just performed, and now you’re already planning for the festival?”
+“We literally just performed, and now you’re already planning another?”

 “Uh, duh!”